Stephen Ward Profile photo

 (1)he following stroke – consequences occurred in my episode

-Sensation disorders Can only perceive sensations in individual areas of one half of the body to a limited extent or not at all.
+Sensation disorders I Can only perceive sensations in individual areas of one half of the body to a limited extent or not at all.
 I only have20% MOBILITY and can only walk short distances with assistance, I use a wheelchair and have vastly reduced function in my left upper limb.🧑🦽♿♿

 (2)Neglect and other attention deficit disorders